andreaswillems/mongo-crud-layer/README.md

 **!!!
 Not available in GridFS mode !!!**

 * collection - the collection to search in
-* callback - the callback function receiving an array containing the results
+* callback - a callback function with two parameters: error and an array of objects from the collection

 ```javascript
 ...